Sustainability assessment using multimodal AI agents: Acknowledgements

 \section{Acknowledgements}

-We thank Electricity Maps for providing electricity carbon intensity data, and all anonymous participants for their contribution to the human studies of this work.
-This research was supported by gift funds from Amazon, and NSF awards IIS 2212049, CNS 2310515, CNS 2338736, CNS 2401177.
-Z. Zhang was supported by the University of Washington CEI Fellowship.
+We thank Electricity Maps for providing electricity carbon intensity data, S. Yu for feedback on the figures, and all anonymous participants for their contributions to the human studies of this work, which were approved by the University of Washington Institutional Review Board (STUDY00023836).
+This research was supported by Amazon Research Awards, Alfred P. Sloan Foundation, and the National Science Foundation under award numbers CNS-2401177, CNS-2338736, CNS-2310515, and IIS-2212049.
+Z. Zhang was supported by the Google PhD Fellowship.